Finding p^ and q^ In Exercises 3–6, let p be the population propo... | Channels for Pearson+

 Introduction to Confidence Intervals

-The complement of the population proportion, denoted as q, represents the proportion of the population that does not have the characteristic of interest.
+The complement of a proportion, denoted as q, represents the proportion of the population that does not have the characteristic of interest.
 It is calculated as q = 1 - p.
-In this scenario, q^ (q-hat) would indicate the proportion of non-retired Americans who do not expect to rely on Social Security as a major source of income.
+In this scenario, q would indicate the proportion of U.S. adults who do not understand the private browsing mode, providing a complete view of the population's knowledge.

 Recommended video: